fivenp/elements-example/README.md

 This is a very simple todo example microapp build with [@allthings/elements](https://github.com/allthings/elements)

 > Are you looking for elements documentation?
 [You can find it here](https://allthings.github.io/elements/).

+## Running the example

+Clone the project using git

+`git clone git@github.com:allthings/elements-example.git`

+and run it using

+`yarn start`

+the app will be running on `http://localhost:3000/`